htcondor/htcondor/docs/version-history/development-release-series-89.rst

   grid universe jobs.
   :jira:`44`

+- Added a new tool/daemon :ref:`condor_adstash` that polls for job history ClassAds and pushes their contents to Elasticsearch.
+Setting ``use
+  feature: adstash`` will run *condor_adstash* as a daemon, though care should be taken to configure it for your pool and Elasticsearch instance.
+See the :ref:`admin-manual/monitoring:Elasticsearch` documentation in the admin manual for more detail.

 - When token authentication (IDTOKENS or SCITOKENS) is used, HTCondor will now record the subject, issuer, scopes, and groups, from the token used to submit jobs.